alasdairforsythe/tokenmonster/README.md

 ## Capcode

-[Capcode](https://github.com/alasdairforsythe/capcode) is an alternative encoding for uppercase in UTF-8 text.
+[Capcode](https://github.com/alasdairforsythe/capcode) is an alternative encoding for uppercase in UTF-8 text, supporting all UTF-8 characters.
 It's completely lossless, changing the way in which capital letters are encoded so they can share tokens with lowercase letters but without losing any information.
-On English text, using capcode offers a small performance benefit (around 2% less tokens), long sequences of capitals can be tokenized without using many tokens, and it enables the model to more easily learn the connection between lowercase and uppercased words.
-This advantage is much less pronounced on code because lowercase and uppercase have a distinct meaning to one another in code.
-I would recommend to use capcode if you are tokenizing a language that regularly uses capital letters (such as English) and not use capcode if you are tokenizing a language without capitals (such as Chinese) or code.
-If you are tokenizing a mix of English and code, or English and Chinese, using capcode will likely be beneficial.
-You can test it [here](https://bot.co/tokenmonster/) when making your decision.

-You enable capcode when creating a vocabulary by passing the `-capcode` flag.
-The rest is taken care of for you, including during tokenization and detokenization.
-Currently capcode is supported only with UTF-8.
+In theory, capcode makes it easier for a model to learn the meaning of words.
+Additionally, capcode makes for more efficient tokenization because it frees up so many tokens that would otherwise be used for uppercase variants of already existing lowercase tokens.

 ## Normalization

 TokenMonster is designed to be plug-and-play, taking care of normalization concerns for you.
 UTF-8 and UTF-16 vocabularies are automatically NFD normalized and encoded Little Endian regardless of architecture.
 When tokenizing, the exact same transformations are applied transparently, so you can pass a string to either UTF-8 or UTF-16 vocabularies, with or without capcode, and on either Little or Big Endian architecture, and it will be processed correctly.

-No normalizations are applied to "binary" charset vocabularies.
+No normalizations are applied to charset "None" vocabularies.

 If you're not sure which to choose, UTF-8 is preferred.